When it’s back to school time for college students, almost every freshman is looking forward to one day in particular…

 11.)
 Shop at Dollar Stores (For Some Things)

 You may think that shopping at The Dollar Tree will save you money, but stop and think first.
 It can save you money on some items, but others aren’t that great of a deal.

 YES, you can get nice prices on certain things.

-Do buy cups, dishes, organizers and cleaning supplies as they are adequate for what you will need in a dorm.
-Here’s even a complete list of things that you should buy at The Dollar Store + things to NOT buy there.
+Do buy cups, dishes, organizers, and cleaning supplies as they are adequate for what you will need in a dorm.
+Here’s even a complete list of things you should buy at The Dollar Store + things to NOT buy there.

-Avoid purchasing things like toothbrushes or toothpaste at the Dollar Store because most of the time – you can get them free.
-If you know your way around a coupon that is.
+Avoid purchasing things like toothbrushes or toothpaste at the Dollar Store because you can get them free most of the time.
+If you know your way around a coupon, that is.

 12.)
 Take Care of Your Stuff

 Finally, the last money saving tip I have for you:

 Whether your items are purchased new, second-hand, or brought from home, it will be in your BEST interest to take care of them.

 Like, if you have a small table you put next to your bed – don’t use it for seating.